A possible solution to the gallium anomaly moving beyond the leptonic wave function factorization

 \textit{\textbf{Conclusions.}}--- In this work, we critically reassess the validity of the detailed-balance principle in relation to the gallium anomaly, abandoning the usual factorization between leptonic and nuclear currents in the Gamow-Teller transition amplitudes for both the inverse beta decay and the electron capture processes.
 As the detailed balance is no longer applicable, the nuclear part of the interaction can be described by phenomenologically motivated weak transition densities.
 By employing exact DHFS electron wave functions alongside data-driven transition densities, we identify different parametrizations that yield a substantial reduction ($\sim$20\%) in the charge-current neutrino capture cross-section on $^{71}$Ga compared to previous estimates, while still preserving consistency with experimental measurements of the electron capture lifetime on $^{71}$Ge.
 This reduction offers a viable solution to the gallium anomaly, eliminating the need to invoke beyond the Standard Model mechanisms such as sterile neutrinos, which at the moment are very disfavored in light of the recent MicroBooNE and KATRIN results.

-We emphasize that the use of realistic lepton wave functions constitutes a necessary, but not sufficient, condition to account for the observed reduction.
-To be effective, it must be combined with appropriately modeled transition densities, \textit{i.e.} spatially extended and sign-changing.
+We emphasize that going beyond the standard factorization approximation, by using precise lepton wave functions integrated together with the nuclear transition density, constitutes a necessary but not sufficient condition to account for the observed reduction of the neutrino-capture cross section.
+Such a reduction is achieved only if the transition density has sufficient radial structure, in particular at least one sign change.
+Importantly, the compact mDG and mTG examples show that the required sign-changing profile need not be anomalously long-ranged.
 For these reasons, we strongly encourage the nuclear physics community to intensify efforts toward a reliable and accurate determination of transition densities in these processes, both theoretically and experimentally.\\

+\textit{Acknowledgments.}--- We thank G. Co' for useful discussions on shell-model radial wave functions and transition densities.